cube3power/atsd/rule-engine/logging.md

 # Alert Logging

-Alert Logging enables recording of [window](window.md) status changes in the database as well as in log files located on the local file system for testing, intergation and audit trailing.
+Alert Logging enables recording of [window](window.md) status changes in the ATSD database and in log files located on the local file system for testing, integration and audit trailing.

 ## Logging to Database